Budget-proposal aggregation: Convex preferences

-Zhou proved that, when the space of alternatives is an arbitrary convex subset of some finite-dimensional Euclidean space, and the admissible domain contains all quadratic utilities, then every strategyproof mechanism whose image has dimension at least 2 is dictatorial.
+When agents may have arbitrary preferences, the Gibbard–Satterthwaite theorem says that any strategyproof mechanism with 3 or more possible outcomes is dictatorial.
+Zhou strengthened this theorem: he proved that, when the space of alternatives is an arbitrary convex subset of some finite-dimensional Euclidean space, then even if the agents' utilities are restricted to convex quadratic utilities, every strategyproof mechanism whose image has dimension at least 2 is dictatorial.
 Barbera and Jackson complemented Zhou's result by characterizing the strategyproof mechanisms whose image has dimension 1.

 Nehring and Puppe aim to derive decision rules with as few assumptions as possible on agents' preferences; they call this the frugal model.
 They assume that the social planner knows the agents' peaks, but does not know their exact preferences; this leads to uncertainty regarding how many people prefer an alternative x to an alternative y.

 Given two alternatives x and y, x is a necessary majority winner if it wins over y according to all preferences in the domain that are consistent with the agents' peaks; x is majority admissible if no other alternative is a necessary-majority-winner over x.
 Given two alternatives x and y, x is an ex-ante majority winner if its smallest possible number of supporters is at least as high as the smallest possible number of supporters of y, which holds iff its largest possible number of supporters is at least as high as the largest possible number of supporters of y. x is an ex-ante Condorcet winner (EAC) if it is an ex-ante majority winner over every other alternative.

 They assume that agents' preferences are convex, which in one dimension is equivalent to single-plateau.
 But convexity alone is not enough to attain meaningful results in two or more dimensions (if the peaks are in general position, then all peaks are EAC winners).
 So they consider two subsets of convex preferences: homogenous quadratic preferences, and separable convex preferences.